Posted on Wednesday, November 1st, 2023 at 9:00 am

 Prevalence of Sleep Apnea: Statistical Overview

-According to a recent article by the National Council on Aging, the prevalence of sleep apnea is much higher than most people realize.
-Nine hundred sixty-three million adults all over the world suffer from obstructive sleep apnea, and 39 million of them are in the United States.
-Eighty percent of sleep apnea sufferers are undiagnosed.
+According to the National Council on Aging, sleep apnea is more common than many realize.
+Worldwide, 963 million adults have obstructive sleep apnea, with 39 million in the U.S. Eighty percent of sleep apnea sufferers are undiagnosed.

 Although central sleep apnea is much less common, it is more common among certain population groups.
 According to Medscape, central sleep apnea affects 25 to 40 percent of heart failure patients and 10 percent of stroke patients.
 It affects men more often than women and is most common after age 60.